Key Breed Facts

 Hindquarters are well angulated with dogs boasting strong, well developed back legs and double dewclaws which are set low.
 Feet are strong and slightly round very reminiscent of a cat or hare’s foot.
 Nails are black with dogs having hard pads and well closed toes all of which are profusely covered in hair.
 The Briard has a long tail that’s covered in hair which dogs carry low but always in line with their backs.

-Briards with fawn coloured coats can have darker markings on their muzzles, ears, backs and on their tails which is acceptable with the proviso that colours blend in nicely in with the rest of their coat colour.
+Briards with fawn coloured coats can have darker markings on their muzzles, ears, backs and on their tails, which is acceptable with the proviso that colours blend in nicely in with the rest of their coat colour.

 Briards are not the best choice for first time owners because they need to be correctly handled and trained right from the word go.
 They are happy when they know their place in the pack and who is alpha dog in a household.
 Their training always has to be consistent and fair with dogs needing to be handled with a firm yet gentle hand.
-They also need to be given a ton of exercise on a daily basis which has to include lots of mental stimulation for them to be truly happy, obedient dogs.
+They also need to be given a ton of daily exercise which has to include lots of mental stimulation for them to be truly happy, obedient dogs.

 It's essential for a Briard's training and education to start as early as possible or these lovely dogs might start to show a more dominant side to their characters.
 Puppies, as previously mentioned, need to be well socialised from a young age so they grow up to be receptive and obedient adult dogs.
 In the right hands, with the correct amount of positive reinforcement training, a Briard is a joy to be with, but their education and training has to be consistent and owners need to show a lot of patience towards them.

-These dogs need to handled firmly yet gently to achieve the right sort of results.
+These dogs need to be handled firmly yet gently to achieve the right sort of results.
 They do not respond well to harsh correction or training which could end up doing more harm than good.
 Briards tend to form a very strong bond with one member of the family, but they are always loving towards everyone in a household.
 They are known to be wary and suspicious of people they don't know, but would rarely show any sort of aggression towards them.

 Briards are known to be a great choice as family pets because they are so protective by nature.
 However, they can become over protective of children which is something parents need to watch out for and gently correct when necessary.
 As with any other large dog, any interaction between a Briard and the kids has to be well supervised by an adult to make sure play time does not get too boisterous.